betloreilly/opensearch/opensearch_workshop_final.md

 - Horizontal: decide what to include (filters, ranges, terms)
 - Vertical: decide how to rank it (scoring, boosting)

-Budget ~45–60 minutes to work through the examples.
+It might take ~45–60 minutes to work through the examples.

 ---